cybera/synthi/manual/src/sections/ExportingAndImporting.md

 ## API Exports

 You do not need to use the user interface to import and export data.
 However, you can find some of the other options through the interface.
-The *API Info* tab lists many of these in easy to use code snippets that you can copy and paste into other popular environments.
+The *API Info* tab lists many of these in easy-to-use code snippets that you can copy and paste into other popular environments.

 ![api-info](../images/api-info.png)